yiphei/yif-AI/deep_sight_transformer/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the `baseline_transformer` directory in this repo

 The MSE planning loss performed better than cosine dissimilarity in both validation and train loss.
 Both had $\delta = 11$.
 MSE also strictly outperformed an equivalent model without planning loss, and cosine dissimilariry outperformed the same equivalent model in train loss but fell marginally short in validation loss.
-In general, the planning loss proved beneficial to performance.
+In general, the planning loss proved beneficial to model performance.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">